molguin92/resume/resume.md

 * Data analysis & visualization: Experienced with Pandas, Jupyter, Matplotlib, Numpy, Scipy, and Plotly.
 Basic knowledge of Apache Spark, Tableau, and D3.js.
 * Operating Systems: Extensive experience in Linux environments.
 Comfortable with OSX and Windows.
 * Networking: Practical experience in small network design and implementation, including, but not limited to, routing, VLAN, DHCP, NAT, VPN tunneling, and forward and reverse DNS configuration.
-* Machine Learning: Course experience in statistics, basic machine learning models (SVMs, Decision Trees, etc.), as well as deep neural networks (feed-forward, convolutional, and recurrent).
-Furthermore, currently supervising a master thesis on industrial applications of machine learning.
+* Machine Learning: Course experience in statistics and basic machine learning models (SVMs, Decision Trees, etc.), as well as deep neural networks (feed-forward, convolutional, and recurrent) and related tools (scikit-learn, Tensorflow, Keras).
+Currently supervising a master thesis on industrial applications of machine learning.
 * Other technologies and tools: Experienced in Ansible, Git, Docker, MySQL, PostgreSQL.
 Some experience with GCP and AWS.

 ## Education